degreepath/auditor/tests/snapshots/2018-19/major/music.md

 For this requirement, you must take MUSPF 137 enough times to span at least four terms.

 #### Other Lessons
-For this requirement, you must have enough courses other than MUSPF 137 to span at least two terms.
+For this requirement, you must have enough courses taken other than MUSPF 137 to span at least two terms.

 ### French Horn
 For this section, you must have the following be true: